m1emi1em/nixos-flake/README.md

-# NixOS
+# m1emi1em's NixOS configs

-NixOS Configs

-Will this work do u work yet u work?
+This is a terrible flake, do not use it.
+I legitimately have no idea what I'm doing.